-The net loss on sale of assets in 2004 of \$1.9 million includes our estimate of the financial loss to us from complying with the May 3, 2004 memorandum issued by the Special Master related to Mall of America litigation (see Note 8) of \$13.5 million.
-This loss was offset by the \$11.6 million gain, \$7.2 million net of tax, primarily due to the sale of our joint venture interest in a hotel property, held by the Management Company, which was acquired as part of the Rodamco acquisition in May 2002.
-Income from unconsolidated entities decreased \$10.4 million in 2004 as compared to 2003 resulting from:
+The net loss on sale of assets in 2004 of \$0.8 million includes the court ordered sale of our interest in Mall of America, (see Note 8) of \$13.5 million.
+This loss was offset primarily by the \$12.6 million gain, \$7.8 million net of tax, related to the sale of our joint venture interest in a hotel property, held by the Management Company, which was acquired as part of the Rodamco North America N.V. acquisition in May 2002.
+In 2003, we recorded a \$5.1 million net loss on the sale of assets, which primarily consisted of the \$6.0 million loss we recorded in connection with the Mall of America litigation.

+Income from unconsolidated entities decreased \$11.1 million in 2004 as compared to 2003 resulting from:

-- the consolidation of two Properties upon our adoption of FIN 46 (see Note 10), - the cessation of recording any net income contribution from Mall of America (see Note 8), - a decrease in outlot land sales and - offset by the opening of Las Vegas Premium Outlets and Chicago Premium Outlets.
+- the consolidation of two Properties upon our adoption of FIN 46 (see Note 10), - the cessation of recording any net income contribution from Mall of America (see Note 8), - a decrease in outlot land sales, - offset by the opening of Las Vegas Premium Outlets and Chicago Premium Outlets.

-Preferred unit expense decreased \$11.6 million due to the conversion of shares of 6.5% Series B Preferred units into common units by Simon Property in the fourth quarter of 2003 which was partially offset by the issuance of preferred units in connection with the Kravco acquisition.
+Preferred unit expense decreased \$17.3 million due to the conversion of shares of 6.5% Series B Preferred units into common units by Simon Property in the fourth quarter of 2003 which was partially offset by the issuance of preferred units in connection with the Kravco acquisition.